If you have bought a guitar amp or are thinking about upgrading your amp, this guide is for you.

 - Turn the mid knob down.
 Did that fix the problem?
 Depending on your amp you might hear slightly less boom but the tone will probably sound slightly hollow.
 Turn the mid knob back.

 - Turn the treble knob up.
 Did that fix the problem?
 You will probably still have the exact same boomy sound, but now your riffs have a ‘sharper’ or brighter sound.
 Turn the treble knob back.

-- Turn the gain down and adjust the volume down to compensate.
+- Turn the gain down and adjust the volume up to compensate.
 Did that fix the problem?
 It might have partially fixed your problem depending on your amp.

 - Once you make those changes, jam with the result and think about what further tweaks you might want to make.
 Repeat the steps until you find the setting that doesn’t need any more tweaks.